"Seeing the Faces Is So Important" -- Experiences From Online Team Meetings on Commercial Virtual Reality Platforms: Results Lessons Learned

 Since the attendees had a very diverse pre-experience with VR technology, we investigated whether the pre-experience, as assessed in meeting M1, correlates with the meeting experience in the first VR meeting M2.
 Using a Spearman rank correlation, we found that the two variables were moderately correlated (Spearman's $r(13){=}0.514$, $p{=}0.072$).

 However, the total meeting experience rating did not provide a conclusive impression of the users' perception of the meetings.
 Only four participants attended all twelve meetings, which prevented a more detailed within-subject analysis in the following.
-Still, we wanted to investigate exploratively which of the detailed attributes contributed to the user ratings to understand the observed differences.
+Still, we wanted to investigate exploratively which attributes contribute to the user ratings to understand the observed differences.

 \textbf{Exploratory Factor Analysis. } To explore the structure of user ratings and identify possible factors in the multiple questionnaire items of Table~\ref{table:questions}, we conducted an exploratory factor analysis on the additional feedback obtained through the Likert scale questionnaire items.
 Figure~\ref{fig:efa:scree} presents a scree plot of the variance associated with each factor, representing the explained variance for each resulting factor.
 This helps us to obtain the number of factors.
 Factors with high levels of explained variance are important, interpretable contributors to the overall model, whereas later factors explain less variance.
 The scree analysis revealed three factors with an Eigenvalue above~$1$.
 Continuing with these three factors, we calculated the factor loadings.
 Figure~\ref{fig:efa} shows the loadings of all question items for the three factors.
 The loading of an attribute for a factor can be interpreted as the correlation between the question item and the factor.
 Therefore, the higher the absolute loading value, the stronger that attribute is tied to that factor and predicted by it.
 On the other hand, a loading of close to 0 indicates the absence of a (linear) relationship between the attribute and the factor.